gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

   runnning as part of a CI coverage build.
 - Change `AbstractBinariesIntegrationSpec` to use a single tool chain for each machine as part of a CI commit build.
 For Windows, the test should use a recent version of Visual C++, and for Linux, the test should use GCC.
-- Install Visual C++ 2010, Cygwin and MinGW on the Windows CI agents, as required.
+- Install Visual C++ 2010 express, Cygwin and MinGW on the Windows CI agents, as required.
 - Install GCC 3 and GCC 4 the linux CI agents, as required.
+- Update the server wiki pages to describe the installation steps required for each machine.

 ## Story: Introduce native functional source sets